camunda/bpmn-io_wp-plugin/readme.txt

 == Frequently Asked Questions ==

-= Where is my left sock =
+= Where is my left sock? =
 Have you looked under the couch?

-= Where are there serious FAQs?
+= Where are the serious FAQs?
 Please check the bpmn.io forum at [https://forum.bpmn.io/](https://forum.bpmn.io/).